Sustainability at Moscone Center

 Our Commitment to Sustainability

 The City of San Francisco has been ground breaking in its push for Sustainable practices, and Moscone Center has served as a shining example of this commitment to the Environment.
 The intent of sustainable programs is to promote and support operational and business practices which lessen adverse environmental impact, benefit the local community and make economic sense.
 The success achieved at the Moscone Center is due to the close collaboration of numerous players including ASM Global staff, the City and County of San Francisco, show management, general and exhibitor appointed contractors, attendees, exhibitors, the Public Utilities Commission, and the ten labor unions represented at the Moscone Center.
 All sustainability programs are an extension of their efforts.

-Moscone Center has been an industry leader in the area of Sustainable practices, and has continued this position of leadership with the Moscone Center expansion completed in 2019.
-The new Moscone Center North & South complex received the US Green Building Council's highest level of certification, LEED Platinum, and is the first Convention Center in the Nation to achieve such level of environmental sustainability.
+Moscone Center has been an industry leader in the area of sustainable practices, and has continued this position of leadership.
+The Moscone Center currently holds the US Green Building Council's highest level of certification, LEED Platinum for Existing Building Operations and Maintenance for the entire campus.

 Originally launched with funding from Mayor Willie Brown and ceremonially opened by Mayor Gavin Newsom, on site solar power has been a part of Moscone Center since the early 1990s.
 With the recent expansion of Moscone Center, the new solar array is the largest rooftop solar installation by area in San Francisco.
 Located atop Moscone South and spanning two roofs, it consists of approximately 2,600 photovoltaic (PV) modules.
 The system capacity is 687 kw.

 Thanks in part to the solar installation and relying on Hetch Hetchy Power for its additional electricity needs, the Moscone Center will generate fewer carbon emissions per visitor than any other major convention center in North America.